Foreign policy is garnering a great deal of attention

-Whether it be Brexit, policy on Eastern Europe, or reactions to acute crises: foreign policy is garnering lots of attention these days.
-More than one million followers of the Federal Foreign Office on Twitter are proof of this, along with 300,000 friends on Facebook and 35,000 followers on Instagram, the most recent of our social media accounts.
-Controversial issues in our posts prompt hundreds, and sometimes more than one thousand, user comments every day.
+Whether it be Brexit, the policy on Eastern Europe or reactions to acute crises: foreign policy is garnering lots of attention these days, also on social media.
+Almost one million people are following the Federal Foreign Office on Twitter, just under 300,000 on Facebook and more than 200,000 on Instagram.
+Controversial issues prompt hundreds, and sometimes more than a thousand, user comments every day.

 Links to the accounts